 To successfully lose weight, immerse yourself in what you’re trying to achieve.
 Become expert in understanding your likes and dislikes and learning how to eat better.

 If you don’t know how to already, learn how to cook food that you like, that is tasty, but healthy and lower in calories.
 Learn the calorie content of your favorite foods.
-You’ll be shocked.
+You might be shocked.

 If you don’t have family or friends who can cheer your efforts, think about joining a weight loss support group.
-Having an exercise buddy is another great source of support.
-Research shows that having a friend you can exercise with, helps you stick to your exercise routine.30
+Having an exercise buddy is another great source of support and can help make exercise a habit.
+Research shows that having a friend you can exercise with, makes it more likely that you’ll stick to your exercise routine.9

-Be mentally ready and up for a challenge.
+Don’t expect perfection from yourself, but be ready for the challenge.
 That way you’ll be looking for solutions when you face the inevitable setbacks.
 Don’t think of weight loss, exercising regularly, or eating healthily as an all-or-nothing affair.
 It will have ups and downs.

 Once you get the hang of healthy lifestyle changes they become just that, a lifestyle – not a chore or an inconvenience.
 You learn new important skills such as how to prepare food that is nutritious and delicious.
 You get to the point that if you haven’t exercised for an entire week you start to miss that endorphin high you always hear people talking about.

 This is backed up by research.
-Healthy behaviors and maintaining the weight loss becomes progressively easier with time, requiring less intentional effort.34 So be patient and kind to yourself.
+Healthy behaviors and maintaining the weight loss becomes progressively easier with time, requiring less intentional effort.13 So be patient and kind to yourself.

 Some helpful calculators to help set goals, understand calorie requirements, and aid exercise.

 Learn more about body type, belly fat, and general helpful tips to lose weight.